cole-brokamp/automagic/README.md

  ### Supplying A Dependencies File

  It is possible that `automagic` might mistakenly install the wrong package from GitHub or you might need a different version of an R package for the code to work as intended.
-In this case, you can create a dependencies file with `automagic::make_deps_file()`.
-Based on `packrat`, it stores a snapshot (without tarball sources) of all required packages in a packrat lockfile.
+In this case, you can create a `.dependencies` file with `automagic::make_deps_file()`.
 This function parses R code and then queries the R package library to determine the exact source and version of each package to install.
 Currently, only CRAN and GitHub packages are supported using a version number and Sha1 key, respectively.
-Although `automagic::automagic()` will first look for a packrat lockfile, you can specify this step directly with `automagic::install_deps_file()`.
+Although `automagic::automagic()` will first look for a `.dependencies`, you can specify this step directly with `automagic::install_deps_file()`.

  This usage scenario is useful when developing R code locally that needs to be deployed on another computer, like a collaborator's machine, a Shiny or RStudio server, a high performance cluster, or docker image.